frostyslav/shaposhnikoff.github.io/index.md

 OTHER
   Married, ready for business trips.

+Hobby

+programming IOT, ESP32 / ESP8266, creating custom firmware for these boards (based on Tasmota / ESPhome),

+  * I develop from scratch (and update from time to time) the IOT infrastructure of my Smart Home,
+  * Create and develop Smarthome Core configurations (HomeAssistant/Mosquitto MQTT broker, Prometheus/Grafana)
+  * Develop ( and update )  SmartHome software ( mainly OTA ) configurations for various devices
+    * Tuya smart plugs
+    * Sonoff switches
+    * RTMP security cameras
+    * wide scope of humidity/temperature/water( and air) pressure /current/voltage/power consumption sensors)

+Making software support of monitoring / checking / load balancing internal infrastructure to perform best practices of IOT

-Also, i have a HAM radio licence in Ukraine - UT3UDX and have a technician expertise in:
+Also, i have a HAM radio licence in Ukraine - callsing UT3UDX and have a technician expertise in:

 * DMR